ggrandes/bouncer/README.md

 ---

-## Throughput Benchmark for different IO-Buffers values
+## Throughput Benchmark (not accurate, but orientative) for different IO-Buffers values

 <table>
   <tr>